gaph/dkkma/_posts/2015-01-08-expressionengine-developer-in-london-uk.markdown

 #### 4. Launch

-- Live server on Backspace or DigitalOcean
+- Live server on Rackspace or DigitalOcean
 - DNS hosting on AWS Route53
 - Filestorage on AWS S3
 - CDN either AWS Cloudfront or Akamai